< Expand the Menu to access our Tree Identification Pages

 Dwarf Kurrajong Brachychiton bidwillii Other names: Little Kurrajong, Rusty Kurrajong

 The Dwarf or Little Kurrajong is a native shrub less than 5m high, which is restricted to a relative small distribution range.
 It is related to the well known Flame Tree Brachychiton acerifolius Page 5 (Picture 1).
 Bark on this specimen is grey in colour with a firm and rather smooth texture; older stems can show small fissures and blisters (2).
-Beautiful vibrant red flowers measure up to 5 cm in diameter and are covered in very fine soft hair.
+Beautiful vibrant red flowers measure up to 5cm in diameter and are covered in very fine soft hair.
 They are held in tight groups of up to 8 individual flowers appearing from late winter (3).
-The fruit is a brownish follicle 10 to 12 cm long.
+The fruit is a brownish follicle 10 to 12cm long.
 It is covered in woolly hair (which may irritate skin) and will split on one side only to reveal about 20 yellowish seeds (4).
-Simple leaves with an alternate arrangement are; deciduous, varied in size at between 5 to 20 cm long (mature), wide and ovate in shape with 3 or sometime 5 large lobes, dark green and sparsely hairy on top, woolly hairy beneath (rusty brown in colour, especially along veins) and soft in texture.
+Simple leaves with an alternate arrangement are; deciduous, varied in size at between 5 to 20cm long (mature), ovate (egg-shaped) or with 3 or sometimes 5 large lobes, dark green and sparsely hairy on top, woolly hairy beneath (rusty brown in colour, especially along veins) and soft in texture.
 Leaf apex is acute, base shape is cordate.
-The strong and also hairy petiole is 15 cm in long.
+The strong and also hairy petiole (leaf stalk) is up to 15cm long.
 Palmate venation is clearly visible (5).
 Distribution: Drier often rocky areas in south Qld.

 Elderberry Panax Polyscias sambucifolia

 This native shrub is able to propagate from underground rootstock, giving it some protection from bush fires.
-It is mostly found less than 4m tall but can sometimes develop into a small tree.
-Elderberry Panax occurs in a range of different forest types including dryer, tall eucalypt forests and in regrowth areas (Picture 1).
-Bark is firm in texture, a greyish green in colour and covered in corky small bumps (lenticels) (2).
+It is mostly less than 4m tall, but can sometimes develop into a small tree.
+Elderberry Panax occurs in a range of different forest types, which include dryer, tall eucalypt forests and regrowth areas (Picture 1).
+Bark is firm in texture, greyish green in colour and covered in small corky bumps (lenticels) (2).
 Small flowers only measure up to 3mm across and feature 5 stamens with prominent anthers.
-Flowers are held on long spread-out panicles which end in an umbel arrangement of up to 12 individual flowers (3).
-The fruit is a fleshy drupe, rounded, flattened in shape and up to 5 mm long.
+Flowers are held on long spread-out panicles, which end in an umbel arrangement of up to 12 individual flowers (3).
+The fruit, a fleshy drupe, is rounded, flattened in shape and up to 5mm long.
 It contains a single brown seed with a hard outer layer (4).
-The pinnate compound leaf features 5 to more than 10 separate leaflets, which are; varied in length from 4 to 15 cm, mostly lanceolate in shape with irregular toothed margins, smooth, hairless, dark green above, light grey/green beneath.
+The pinnate compound leaf features 5 to more than 10 separate leaflets, which are; varied in length from 4 to 15 cm, mostly lanceolate (lance-shaped) with irregular toothed margins, smooth, hairless, dark green above, light grey/green beneath.
 Apex is long acuminate, base shape is cuneate.
 Leaf like stipules are often present at the base of the compound leaf.
 Venation is more visible on the upper leaflet surface (5).
 Distribution: Wide-spread from Vic, NSW to southern Qld.